variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight: '1'
 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on Friday, January 4th, 2019 for our next First Friday.
+Join us on Friday, February 1st, 2019 for our next First Friday.

 ###### *Participating locations:*